PO Box 123

 Payments received after the due date will be returned for proper payment to include the appropriate penalty.
 No town official or employee can waive the penalty.

 Do you accept payment with credit cards?

-Yes, starting January 2, 2018 Town of Dover property taxes may be paid with a debit or credit card or E-check.
+Yes, starting January 2, 2018 Town of Dover property taxes may be paid with a debit or credit card.

 There is a convenience fee charged by a third-party vendor this service.